Best Food for British Longhair

 British Longhair Nutritional Profile

-Dietary planning for British Longhair starts with understanding this breed's Medium to Large (8-18 lbs) physique and calm character.
+Any realistic feeding plan for a British Longhair has to start with how this breed is actually built (Medium to Large (8-18 lbs)) and how it typically behaves (calm).
 Over a 12-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger cats like British Longhair need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 British Longhair's lower activity level means protein at 22-28% of calories is sufficient.
 Avoid over-rich formulas that can cause weight gain in less active cats.
 Omega-3 and omega-6 fatty acids are particularly beneficial for British Longhair to maintain coat health and joint function.

 Maintenance formulas for British Longhair should reflect their low to moderate activity level with complete and balanced nutrition meeting AAFCO standards for adult cats.

-Older British Longhair cats benefit from foods with enhanced antioxidant profiles, L-carnitine for lean muscle maintenance, and reduced sodium to support cardiovascular health.
+Older British Longhair cats benefit from senior-specific formulas with joint support, moderate protein, and easier digestibility.
 Joint-support ingredients like green-lipped mussel extract and MSM become especially important for larger frames carrying more weight.

 Common Dietary Sensitivities in British Longhair